Guy1m0/ZKML-Benchmark/Milestone 2/model.md

 7. softmax

+## OPML (PT)

 # Model Design

-Start from very basic NN model, even not a CNN (for Orion framework)
+Start from DNN to include Orion and OPML, then move to CNN for testing ezkl, k2c and ddk